How do I become a permanent makeup artist in California?

 A completed state licensure application issued by the county

-Business Operator or License (if you wish to open your own business)
+Business Operator (if you wish to open your own business)

 Once these requirements are met and submitted, your county will issue a body art practitioner permit so you are now legally allowed to render services or operate.